Design & Production Courses

 DEP 7945

 An examination of the legal rights and responsibilities of artists and artistic institutions.
 Topics include the law of intellectual property (copyright and trademark), moral rights, personality rights (defamation, publicity, and privacy), and freedom of expression.
-The course also provides an introduction to basic contract law and to the structure and language of contracts, including commissioning, performance rights, and music licensing agreements.
+The course also provides an introduction to basic contract law and to the structure and language of contracts, and may include commissioning, performance rights, or music licensing agreements.
 Other legal issues that arise in the management of arts organizations may also be discussed.
-Offered in alternate years.
 Prerequisite: Second-year graduate standing or instructor's approval.

 DEP 7951